arseni-konakhau/mcp-host--finby/PROMPT.md

 ### List of Available Tools For Confluence (using YAML)

 - This is list of available tools of MCP Server for Atlassian
+- it is described by creator of MCP Server of Atlassian itself
 - Based on this information you have to compse expected result "Output" properly
+- Let's consider that information as documented tool set

 ```yaml
 - name: confluence_search